LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-01-android-ui-history.md

 - type-safe and null-safe

 ViewBinding can do less than DataBinding but its advantage is speed.

-## Kotlin synthetic

-Kotlin synthetic calls findViewById on the views under the hood, but it calls it only once for each view and caches the view reference for next calls.

-{% gist c4179f5ed85af353fc2c890a20ddef11 %}

-{: .box-warning}
-**Warning:** Typing isn't guaranteed

-Kotlin synthetic is heavily used in android applications because it is really elegant version of findViewById, it has good performance and it is easy to start with.
-But it lacks compile time safety.
-This is why DataBinding is recommended over this.

 ## Jetpack compose

+~ 2020-2021 :

-Jetpack compose is the new thrilling UI toolkit for Android applications.
+Now, Jetpack compose is the new thrilling UI toolkit for Android applications.
 Alpha has been released in august 2020 and a full release is expected for 2021.

 It's a completely different way to build Android UI.